ukncsc/lme/docs/chapter2.md

 ## Chapter Overview
 In this chapter we will:
-* Setup a GPO or SCCM job to deploy sysmon across your clients.
+* Setup a GPO or SCCM job to deploy Sysmon across your clients.

 ## 2.1 Introduction
-Sysmon is a Windows service from Microsoft which logs Windows activity to event logs, based of settings defined in an XML configuration file.
+Sysmon is a Windows service from Microsoft which logs Windows activity to event logs, based on settings defined in an XML configuration file.

 **By following this guide and using Sysmon, you are agreeing to the following EULA.